OndrejKucera/knowledge_scala/Collections.md

 - Scala optimizes the implementation of Set for smaller values, and creates an implementation of HashSet for values higher than 4.
 - **ListSet**
 - **TreeSet**
-  - It is ordered binary tree.
+  - It is ordered binary tree (red-black tree).
 All elements in the left subtree of a node are smaller than all elements in the right subtree
   - `immutable.TreeSet` uses a red-black tree to maintain ordering and balance (paths from the root of the tree to a leaf have lengths that differ only by at most one element).
   ```scala
     val myOrdering = Ordering.fromLessThan[String](_ > _)